-Electoral lottery
+Electoral momentum

 Labour has lost a net 22 council seats in by-elections since July, with its average vote share in all such contests falling by more than 10 percentage points.